-- Shapeshifting Squick: Ah Vanessa◊, the great love of my life and best thing that ever happened to me.
+- Shapeshifting Seducer: Ah Vanessa◊, the great love of my life and best thing that ever happened to me.
 Too bad that a woman who kept turning into any wet dream in my demented mind was too sexistic to be allowed to exist.
 At least we got through quite a few Marvel heroines before she was killed off.

 - Ship Tease: The fangirls love to ship me with Spider-Man, and Deadpool Annual #2, a comic in which I help Spidey out when he's in a jam, is actually called ''Spideypool."
 This is the most common name for our ship.

 - Shooting Superman: People will try to shoot me even though it never works.
-Some army guys in Operation Annihilation that saw I provoked the Hulk were at least Genre Savvy enough to know shooting him was dumb idea, so they decided to try and shoot me instead thinking if I'm dead, Hulk will stop.
+Some army guys in Operation Annihilation that saw I provoked the Hulk were at least savvy enough to know shooting him was dumb idea, so they decided to try and shoot me instead thinking if I'm dead, Hulk will stop.
 And they missed and hit the Hulk, but he seemed to get that it was an accident.

 - Sidekick: Bob, hapless, captured agent of HYDRA!